 The United Kingdom is experiencing no macroeconomic imbalances.
 High household sector debt and elevated house price levels as well as the large current account deficits may constitute vulnerabilities.
 However, household balance sheets are strong in aggregate and both household debt levels and house price growth have fallen since 2014.
 Moreover, risks associated with the large current account deficit are mitigated by a favourable institutional framework and low foreign currency liabilities, and the deficit is expected to decline as adverse cyclical conditions unwind.
 Several government initiatives have yet to exert a material impact on the imbalance between housing supply and demand.

 Read a complete analysis of the UK's economy in the country report 2016 [2 MB]

 2015 recommendations in brief

-The Commission has issued six country-specific recommendations to the United Kingdom to help it improve its economic performance.
-These are in the areas of: public finances; housing market; labour market, education and training; welfare reform and child care; financial sector; network industries.
+The Commission has made three country-specific recommendations to the United Kingdom to help it improve its economic performance.
+These are in the areas of: public finances; housing market; labour market.